rexresearch

 Abstract -- A propulsion

-for rotation about parallel axes at right angles to the plane and
+plane for rotation about parallel axes at right angles to the

-driven synchronously in opposite directions.
-Each wheel carries a
+plane and driven synchronously in opposite directions.
+Each

-distance of the planet from the axis, an electromagnetic device
+to the maximum distance of the planet from the axis, an

-resultant force in a direction at right angles to the plane
+action inducing a resultant force in a direction at right angles

 Description

-force, which force can be used to propel the apparatus.
+propulsion force, which force can be used to propel the

 Propulsion of an object without contact with a relatively fixed

-obtained by movement of air or other gases in opposite direction
+only obtained by movement of air or other gases in opposite

-to the movement of the object under the effect of jet or propellor
+direction to the movement of the object under the effect of jet

-systems.
-In the absence of a suitable atmosphere, for example in
+or propellor systems.
+In the absence of a suitable atmosphere,

-space, propulsion is generally obtained by rocket systems or by
+for example in space, propulsion is generally obtained by rocket

-other systems which involve the projection of particles at high
+systems or by other systems which involve the projection of

-velocity from the object.
-Such systems of course require the
+particles at high velocity from the object.
+Such systems of

 Attempts have been made for many years to develop a propulsion